Ed1ezac/Mmereki-Traders/README.md

 </p>

 ## Technology Used
-This system wass made with the Laravel Framework, a php framework for web system development and these technologies.
+This system was made using the Laravel framework, a php framework for web system development and these technologies.

 |Technology       |Description   |